adobe/react-spectrum/README.md

-To use react-spectrum, you'll need [css-loader](https://github.com/webpack-contrib/css-loader) and either [style-loader](https://github.com/webpack-contrib/style-loader) to inject the styles directly into the DOM, or [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) to extract the CSS to a separate file.
+To use react-spectrum, you'll need [css-loader](https://github.com/webpack-contrib/css-loader) and either [style-loader](https://github.com/webpack-contrib/style-loader) to inject the styles directly into the DOM, or [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) to extract the CSS to a single separate file.

 ```javascript
 module.exports = {